Well, if

 frequency in order to work EU and you just keep collecting your double

-Anyway, sooner or later you still have to go back to 20 meters and
+points.
+Anyway, sooner or later you still have to go back to 20 metres

 that’s where

-problem begins… I could not establish run frequency up until probably
+problems begin.
+I could not establish run frequency up until

 1600 UTC,